 As the president and CEO of a national distribution company, Jeff Siegfried knows plenty about internships.
 That knowledge ignited the Gettysburg College alumnus to fund a dynamic new internship program at Gettysburg's Center for Career Development.

-Replacing the traditional internship format where students await instructions as they begin an internship, this program partners with businesses that already have clearly defined objectives for interns, such as a review of marketing strategies on sales.
+Replacing the traditional internship format where students await instructions as they begin an internship, this program prepares students to “hit the ground running” in authentic work environments thanks to the emerging professional development curriculum they participate in prior to the internship.
+Additionally, the Center for Career Development partners with businesses to establish clearly defined objectives for interns, such as a review of marketing strategies on sales.
 These objectives and the professional development add value to both the student and the organization.

 "This internship program is not just about college kids fetching coffee for executives; it focuses on providing students with the opportunity to perform goal-oriented projects and produce a valuable service for a company during their internship, making it a win-win for all parties," Siegfried says.

-Omni Cable has benefited from two Gettysburg students, Katy Compton in 2013 and Melanie Rader in 2012.
-Katy updated the Omni Cable intranet site and Melanie created an on-line expense management system for Omni.
+Omni Cable has benefitted from three Gettysburg students, Joe Rava in 2014, Katy Compton in 2013 and Melanie Rader in 2012. .

 For more information contact AnJie Doll via email at firstname.lastname@example.org or call (717) 337-6616.